Changing Circumstance, Disrupting Habits

 They found context was key in whether certain habits travelled from the first living environment to the second.
 However these changes were also influenced by what intentions were set in the new environment.

 In summary, the environment, intention, automatic triggers – relationship appears complex and interwoven.

 This research helps us understand the anecdotal idea that changing major life habits is easier when say we take an overseas holiday or move houses.

-However before you book your next trip – is it really isn’t that simple?
-Each person has their own daily triggers and their own specific intentions (driven of course by their own lifes story, values, personality etc).
-Hence understand why Jack quit smoking on his Bahamas holiday but Joanne took it up on her African Safari, is not that easy.
+However before you book your next trip – is it really that simple?
+Each person has their own daily triggers and their own specific intentions (driven of course by their own life story, values, personality etc).
+Hence understanding why Jack quit smoking on his Bahamas holiday but Joanne took it up on her African Safari, is not that easy.